Singulative number: Welsh

 Welsh has two systems of grammatical number, singular–plural and collective–singulative.
 Since the loss of the noun inflection system of earlier Celtic, plurals have become unpredictable and can be formed in several ways: by adding a suffix to the end of the word (most commonly -au), as in tad "father" and tadau "fathers", through vowel affection, as in bachgen "boy" and bechgyn "boys", or through a combination of the two, as in chwaer "sister" and chwiorydd "sisters".
 Other nouns take the singulative suffixes -yn (for masculine nouns) or -en (for feminine nouns).
 Most nouns which inflect according to this system designate objects that are frequently found in groups, for example adar "birds/flock of birds", aderyn "bird"; mefus "a bed of strawberries", mefusen "a strawberry"; plant "children", plentyn "a child"; and coed "forest", coeden "a tree".
 Still other nouns use suffixes for both singular and plural forms (e.g. merlen "a pony", merlod "ponies", the unsuffixed *merl does not exist); these are similar to nouns formed from other categories of words (e.g. cardod "charity" gives rise to cardotyn "a beggar" and cardotwyr "beggars").

 When translating the Welsh collective noun into English the plural is usually used, e.g. mefus → 'strawberries'.
 However, the Welsh collective also has a sense of a homogenous whole which the English plural cannot convey; compare the English 'foliage' vs. 'leaves'.

 Other languages

 Singulatives are featured in some Semitic and Slavic languages.

-In Arabic grammar, the singulative is called اسم الوحدة, "noun of unity".
+In Arabic grammar, the singulative is called اسم الوحدة ism al-waħdah "noun of unity".
 It is formed by the suffixes: